-Sprouts can be added to salads, sandwiches, soups, stir fries, juices and smoothies, as a garnish, made into dips e.g sprouted hummus, or used to make rejuvelac.
+Sprouts can be added to salads, sandwiches, soups, stir-fries, juices and smoothies.
+Equally, they work well as a garnish, made into dips e.g sprouted hummus, or used to make rejuvelac.
 Rejuvelac is a fermented drink made from sprouted wheat berries.
-The fermentation extracts most of the nutrients from the berries for a delicious, fresh tasting drink.
+The fermentation extracts most of the nutrients from the berries for a delicious, fresh-tasting drink.

 If sprouts are not eaten immediately, they can be stored in a container in the fridge for a couple of days (no longer than 2 – 3 days).

 For more foodie related blogs mentioning sprouts, check these out:

 - Food Prepping – How to Start and Why|Part 2

 - Can I Get Enough Calcium On A Plant-Based Or Dairy-Free Diet?|Part 2

 - How To Get Enough Protein On A Plant-Based Diet |Part 2

 - Getting Enough Iron on a Plant-Based Diet (Part Two)

 - 4 Foodie Tips for a Zero Food Waste Kitchen

 Any questions?
 Drop into your local Nourish store to chat with our expert team and explore our full range of foods, supplements and skincare.
 You can also find our full product range in our online store.